 What Are The Pickling Methods?

 Depending on how long you need to keep your jalapeños, you have a few options for pickling.
 Quick pickling and waterbath canning are likely going to be your two options, as pressure canning can be costly to begin, and isn’t really required to produce long-lasting pickles.
+For long-term/shelf stable canning, we always recommend people follow the USDA guide to home canning.

 - Quick pickling – Uses a hot vinegar brine to ferment fresh foods, producing lactic acid to preserve.
 Keeps for 2-4 weeks.